I am the type of person that gets absolutely livid when I am on a well-designed platform or tool, and my experience gets interrupted.

 How to Onboard Users to New Features in 3 Steps

-You know now how a feature onboarding flow works.
 But do you know how to create one?

 Or maybe you’re thinking, “that’s the developers job!”

-It certainly is.
 If you want to keep it in-house, use the precious time of your product teams’ on creating and maintaining it and maybe even having to hire a new developer for the job.

-Or you could go no-code with a no-code onboarding tool like UserGuiding.
-Let me show you how you can create a new feature onboarding flow using nothing but UserGuiding in 5 minutes.
+Let me show you how you can create a functioning in-app new feature onboarding flow using nothing but UserGuiding in under 5 minutes.

 1- Create your guide

-To start with your new feature onboarding flow, you need to first go to UserGuiding Panel and to the Guides page.
+To start with your new feature onboarding flow, you need to first go to UserGuiding Panel and the Guides page.
 There, you can create a new guide by clicking the “+ New Guide” button.

 After naming your guide and entering your website’s URL, you will be directed to the URL to start editing.